crypto-power/cryptopower/README.md

 ## Bootstrappable Cryptopower Builds

-The `contrib` directory contains the files necessary to perform bootstrappable Cryptopower builds.
+The `reproducible-builds` directory contains the files necessary to perform bootstrappable Cryptopower builds.

 Bootstrappability furthers our binary security guarantees by allowing us to audit and reproduce our toolchain instead of blindly trusting binary downloads.

 We achieve bootstrappability by using Guix as a functional package manager.

 ## Private Repo Notes